kailaisun/Cchead/README.md

  <img src="show/show1.jpg" width="100%">
 <img src="show/mifn1.png" width="100%">

-## Before the begin

-Cchead is an open dataset that is contributed by researchers and engineers from various colleges and companies.
-We appreciate all the contributors who implement their methods or add new features.
-We wish that the dataset and benchmark could serve the growing research community.

 ## What we do
 We present a Chinese Large-scale Cross-scene Pedestrian Head Tracking dataset (Cchead) and a Multi-Source Information Fusion Network (MIFN).
 Our dataset has features that are of considerable interest, including 10 diverse scenes of 50,528 frames with over 2,366,249 heads and 2,358 tracks annotated manually.

-## Dataset Download

-Dataset Download: will be open soon.
-We have submitted our Cchead dataset to a journal, and Cchead will be open for download after review.

 ## Demo show
 Video Demo: https://drive.google.com/drive/folders/1BLmzCRx3MbOzVUITw0-RCpRqTHJ2JXYQ?usp=sharing